Shooglebox: Shake up your thinking

 Getting your head round a topic fast – when you’ve got an article or essay to write, a presentation to pull together quickly, or you need to become an "instant expert" on something.

 Assembling lots of research material – particularly those messy stages when you’re digging deep or spreading your net wide to discover as much as you can.

 Curating posts across social media – to keep tabs on favourite topics, people or brands with a single view of tweets, YouTube videos, Instagram, Facebook and TikTok posts.
-You can do this manually or with automated feeds.
+You can do this manually or with automated live feeds.

 Gathering inspiration for specific projects – whether it’s for work, study, home, a hobby, a holiday or an event you’re planning.